AlexV-ops/spring_24_solidstate/notes/CIF Files on Apple Silicon - Failure.md

 Between Friday 02/16/24 and Sunday 02/18/24, I attempted to virtualize Windows 11 on my personal device, a 2020 M1 MacBook Air, in order to run [Pearson's Crystal Data](https://www.crystalimpact.com/pcd/), which is Windows-exclusive.
 Multiple attempts failed, and I've resorted to using a different device altogether moving forward.
 A description of failures and next steps is below.
-### Dual-booting Windows 11 and Windows 11 Enterprise
+### Virtualizing Windows 11 and Windows 11 Enterprise

 Possible virtual machine monitors (VMM):
 * UTM -  ([UTM Documentation](https://docs.getutm.app/settings-apple/boot/)) - open source, used previously for Linux distribution virtualization for a different project (on different device)